All Episodes

 It doesn't look like it.

-And don't you believe that if we were going to have that in another year, which is, I think, the current estimate, If we were gonna have that, you know, the real general robot, don't you think that we would already see demos that would just blow your mind, right?
+And don't you believe that if we were going to have that in another year, which is, I think, the current estimate, if we were going to have that, you know, the real general robot, don't you think that we would already see demos that would just blow your mind?

-Because there's a long, you know, cycle lead time before you're actually in the market and you can make them in scale and everything.
+Because there's a long cycle of lead time before you're actually in the market and you can make them in scale and everything.

-So if they were gonna be for sale one year from now, the demos you would already be seeing would be you know fully functional.
+So if they were going to be for sale one year from now, the demos you would already be seeing would be fully functional.

-And uh according to Joe Wilkins writing for futurism, there's some data that shows that AI use is actually now declining at large companies.
+And according to Joe Wilkins writing for Futurism, there's some data that shows that AI use is actually now declining at large companies.

 But it raises one question with me.

-And then if you saw something coming, like, oh, there's a meteor heading toward Earth, you might say, uh, it might be time to orbit another planet, you know, orbit some different planet.
+And then if you saw something coming, like, oh, there's a meteor heading toward Earth, you might say, it might be time to orbit another planet, orbit some different planet.

 Maybe there's some reason that Mars is the right answer.